Skip to content

 Before we left, we explored the small exhibit at the entrance that showcased carvings and artifacts found around the site.

-There was a lot to see, including a recreation of what the city would have looked like.
 There were masks and sculptures reconstructed from fragments, stone carvings extracted from Caracol, and more.
 If you want to take the time to learn about them, there are plenty of signs to explain it all!

 But we had limited time at this point and I was with a much larger group from the field school.
 We were preparing to eat lunch and then head back to San Ignacio by this point.